-[Update June 30, 2013: This recipe was originally created for the Moovision website, which is no longer active, so I am offering the recipe here.]
+[Update June 30, 2013: I created this recipe for the Moovision website, which is no longer active, so I am offering the recipe here.]

-16 ounces baby bella or crimini mushrooms, sliced
+- 16 ounces baby bella mushrooms (sliced (or crimini mushroooms))

-1. Lay each chicken breast between sheets of plastic wrap and pound with the flat side of a meat mallet until 1/4-inch thick.
+- Lay each chicken breast between sheets of plastic wrap and pound with the flat side of a meat mallet until ¼-inch thick.
 Season with salt and pepper and set aside.